-Although the above Latin name sounds cool, all it means is that the master is generally liable for the acts of his servants while the servant is working within the course and scope of employment and not engaged in some frolic or detour.
+Although the above Latin name sounds cool, all it means is that the master is generally liable for his servants' acts while the servant is working within the course and scope of employment and not engaged in some frolic or detour.

-Hit-and-run accident verdicts and settlements are always fact dependent.
+Hit-and-run accident verdicts and settlements are always fact-dependent.
 Typically, the formula used by insurance companies and juries will be (1) discerning and defining the comparative fault of each party and assigning each person's percentage.
-For example, plaintiff is 30% at fault and defendant 70% liable.
-(2) Next the parties must determine the extent and severity of injury and losses.
-For example, will it require long term care, did it result in a permanent injury, or death?
+For example, the plaintiff is 30% at fault and the defendant 70% liable.
+(2) Next, the parties must determine the extent and severity of injury and losses.
+For example, will it require long-term care, did it result in a permanent injury or death?

-Weighing all of the facts, evidence and believe-ability of the parties and the experts, the next step is to consider intangibles like pain and suffering and place a value.
+Weighing all of the facts, evidence, and believe-ability of the parties and the experts, the next step is to consider intangibles like pain and suffering and place a value.
 These are called general damages and tend to make up a large portion of the overall payout.
-But the jury also considers special economic losses like past, present and future pain and suffering.
+But the jury also considers special economic losses like the past, present, and future pain and suffering.

-In other words, each victim is unique and the myth of the the three times the medical bills formula is an insurance industry myth.
-Therefore, there is no silver bullet in determining a personal injury payout in a motorcycle hit and run accident.
-The bast way to get an idea to hire a lawyer and do a case workup.
+In other words, each victim is unique, and the myth of the three times the medical bill's formula is an insurance industry myth.
+Therefore, there is no silver bullet in determining a personal injury payout in a motorcycle hit and run accident—the best way to get an idea to hire a lawyer and do a case workup.

 Damages Paid By The Defendant Covers Bills?

 Yes, the general idea is getting a bulk amount of cash from the person or persons who caused your injuries.
-Irrespective of who is paying, these money damages will include things like expenses for physical therapy, doctor’s visits, lost past and present wages, and other income, as well as the lack of productivity, such as when you are partially disabled and slowed in your normal pace.
+Irrespective of who is paying, these money damages will include things like expenses for physical therapy, doctor’s visits, lost past and present wages, and other income and the lack of productivity, such as when you are partially disabled and slowed in your normal pace.

 Of course, in cases like bike wrecks, often gruesome injuries like peeled back skin are present.
 Also, the attendant bad rashes from friction and asphalt burns remain excruciatingly painful.
 The upside to your lawyer's case is that a significant damages component in PI law is pain and suffering.

 And clearly, anything affecting your nerve endings is going to be very, very painful.
 Sadly, the attendant pain management therapy alone becomes quite costly over time.
-So this past, present, and future bills are reimbursed as part of your award for the enumerated economic damages.
+This past, present, and future loss should get reimbursed by the defendants.
+Your lawyer knows this will be part of your award for the enumerated economic damages.

 What About Punitive Damages?

-So the above damages are designed to compensate and try and make a person whole, or indemnify.
-But of course, the aftermath of a hit and run has dollar signs attached when you are seeking a damages award from a court or jury.
+So the above damages are designed to compensate and try and make a person whole or indemnify.
+But of course, the aftermath of a hit and run has dollar signs attached when seeking a damages award from a court or jury.
 But if the case is intentional or extremely reckless, more issues come into play.
-For example, in the case of an extremely intoxicated driver, the trier of fact can award the downed rider damages designed to PUNISH.
+For example, in a highly intoxicated driver, the trier can award the downed rider damages designed to PUNISH.

 But these remain unusual “punitive damages.”
 So in extraordinary cases, the assailant may pay out a mother lode to the victim.

-In addition to getting money to repair, replace or cover diminished value, personal injuries may require long term medical care like a nurse, special wheelchair staari lifts, and maybe even a special handicapped person van, etc. Most of these economic payments will cover injuries like:
+Besides getting money to repair, replace or cover diminished value, personal injuries may require long-term medical care like a nurse, special wheelchair standard lifts, and maybe even a special handicapped person van, etc. Most of these monetary payments will cover injuries like: